andykee/lentil/docs/user_guide/planes.rst

 * The :class:`~lentil.Rotate` plane rotates a wavefront by an arbitrary angle.
 * The :class:`~lentil.Flip` plane flips a wavefront about its x, y, or both x and y axes.

-Finally, some special purpose planes are described in :ref:`user_guide.planes.dispersive`.

 Plane
 =====